cozy/cozy-ui/react/Modal/Readme.md

 ### Branded modals

-If you need a modal with a branded header when you have a brand related content
+If you need a modal with a branded header when you have a brand related content.

 #### with a background color